Daniel-You-Liang/Daniel-You-Liang.github.io/_pages/about.md

   - /about.html
 ---

 I am a Postdoctoral Fellow at Rice University under the supervision of Dr. Nai-Hui Chia.
-Previously, I did my PhD at UT Austin under the gracious supervision of Dr. Scott Aaronson.
+Previously, I did my PhD at UT Austin whered I was advised by Dr. Scott Aaronson.
 Prior to that, I received a Bachelor of Science in Engineering from Cornell University in both Computer Science and Engineering Physics.

 Research Interests
 ======